-The house is beautifully decorated with art work & crafts and completely furnished with a well-equipped kitchen (including a whole house water purification system), a Den on the lower level, and an Office with desk and comfortable chair, a printer (just bring your laptop or tablet with USB port), library, free internet, free calls to the USA and Canada, and a local Mexican telephone.
+The house is beautifully decorated with art work & crafts and completely furnished with a well-equipped kitchen (including a whole house water purification system), a Den on the lower level, and an Office with desk and comfortable chair, a printer (just bring your laptop or tablet with USB port), library, free internet, free calls to the US and Canada, and a local Mexican telephone.
 Use the WIFI throughout the house and on the terraces.

 The inviting living room has a gas fireplace, as does the dining room.
 A half-bath between the dining and living rooms is also convenient to the kitchen.

 The master bedroom suite has a custom gas fireplace with a king-size bed, flat screen TV, walk-in closet, a private terrace and a large bathroom with twin copper sinks, large tub (for two!) and shower.
 The guest bedroom suite has a king bed, (or 2 twin beds, if you prefer), gas heater, its own bathroom with copper sink, large shower and walk-in closet.
 The house is decorated with high quality, comfortable furnishings including ceiling fans with lights, LED lighting, beds with down comforters and good linens.
-Twice a week maid service includes doing your laundry and once a week our gardener tends the plants and our housekeeper comes once additionally to water the plants -- all included.
+Twice a week maid service includes doing your laundry and twice a week our gardener tends the plants and our housekeeper comes once additionally to water the plants -- all included.

 Welcome to our house, nestled in the heart of a close-knit diverse Mexican neighborhood, with local families, couples, ex-pats, dogs, kids, roosters, construction, church bells: the sights and sounds of life here in San Miguel.